It is almost impossible to visit Europe and not check out a castle or a palace and learn about the past rulers and how they shaped our history.

 6. Resenborg Castle, Copenhagen, DENMARK

-Built by one of the most famous Scandinavian kings, Christian IV, in 1606 as a country summerhouse, Rosenborg Castle was one of the king’s many architectural projects.
-It sits majestically in the Kings Garden in Copenhagen.
-Home to the crown jewels and the royal crowns, it is also where the Throne Chair of Denmark is kept.
+Christian IV, one of the most famous Scandinavian kings built the Rosenbord Castle in 1606 as a country summerhouse.
+It was one of the king’s many architectural projects.
+Sitting majestically in the Kings Garden in Copenhagen, not only is it home to the crown jewels and the royal crowns; it’s also where the Throne Chair of Denmark is kept.
 Go in the warmer months and enjoy the garden when the flowers are in full bloom.

 Did you know you can dart around Europe easily and conveniently with a Eurail Gobal Pass?